Pietro Rizzuto

 In 1976, he was appointed to the Senate of Canada by Pierre Trudeau representing the senatorial division of Repentigny, Quebec.
 He was the first Canadian of Italian origin to be appointed to the Senate.
-He was an "old and dear friend" of Jean Chrétien.

-He was made a Grande Ufficiale of Italy's Order of Merit of the Republic.
+He was made a Grand Official of the Order of Merit of the Italian Republic.

 He was married to Pina and had three children: Melina, Alfonso, and Maria Christina.
 He died in Montreal in 1997.